willbda/javascriptaio/README.md

 # Gamelet

-A starter program for writing js games.
+A starter program for writing js games

 ## Insallation